dylanerichards/tic-tac-toe/README.md

 - `bottom middle`
 - `bottom right`

-After you make a move, the computer will respond with one of its own, and the process repeats until there is a winner.
+After you make a move, the computer will respond with one of its own, a visual representation of the board will be displayed, and the process repeats until there is a winner.

 When asked for another game, reply `Yes` to do so.
 Typing anything else will exit the game.